Art Classes in Montreal

 As a cultural space, the Centre is renowned for its vibrant sense of community and engagement amongst students, artists, teachers and staff.
 We offer you a warm, encouraging and welcoming environment in which to develop and explore your personal creativity and pursue your artistic passions.

-Many students come to the Centre with a clear and focused desire to learn a particular discipline such as watercolour, ceramics or jewellery.
+Many students come to our art school in Montreal with a clear and focused desire to learn a particular discipline such as watercolor, ceramics or jewellery.
 Others seek a more broad-based academic training in the fundamentals of art.
 Should you be interested in a suggested course of study, we propose the following core disciplines plus electives.
 Following the completion of 10 of the courses listed below, students receive a VAC Attestation in Art Fundamentals.

 Core Courses: eight